NOTRE DAME TOURS

 OVERVIEW

-The Camino de Santiago, the Way of Saint James, from Sarria is the most beloved and spiritually
+The Camino de Santiago, the Way of Saint James, from Sarria is the most beloved and spiritually cherished stretch of the pilgrimage.
+For generations, pilgrims have begun here, seeking not only to reach their destination but to encounter the living heart of the Camino.

 Along peaceful forests, quiet villages, and the lush Galician countryside, pilgrims experience fellowship, hospitality, and the gentle beauty of creation, signs of God’s providence along the way.
-Beginning about 100 kilometers from Santiago, this route fulfills the requirement to receive the traditional
+Beginning about 100 kilometers from Santiago, this route fulfills the requirement to receive the traditional Compostela, the Church’s certificate of completion.

 2027 is an extraordinary time to walk the Camino de Santiago as it marks a Holy Year of Santiago (Jacobean Holy Year), when pilgrims reaching Santiago de Compostela may pass through the Holy Door of Santiago de Compostela Cathedral and receive special spiritual graces.